 Final Thought: SGE isn’t replacing human decision-making – it’s augmenting it.
 Your job is to ensure that when the AI talks about your business, it has accurate, compelling, and comprehensive information to share.

-One last thing – don’t panic if you’re feeling overwhelmed.
+One last thing: don’t panic if you’re feeling overwhelmed.
 These changes are rolling out gradually, and there’s time to adapt.
-Start with your Google Business Profile, ensure your reviews tell your story, and create content that answers real customer questions.
-The businesses taking these steps now, including those using platforms like jasminedirectory.com to expand their digital footprint, are positioning themselves for success in the AI-powered local search domain.
+Start with your Google Business Profile, make sure your reviews tell your story, and create content that answers real customer questions.
+The businesses taking these steps now, including those using platforms like jasminedirectory.com to expand their digital footprint, are setting themselves up for success in AI-powered local search.